-Students will be penalised for late submission of essays - a deduction of 5% for the first day late, and 2% per day thereafter, up to a maximum of 8 days.
-Work that is more than 8 days late can be accepted for mandatory course requirements but will not be marked.
-However, penalties may be waived if there are valid grounds (for example, illness [presentation of a medical certificate will be necessary] or similar other contingencies).
+Students will be penalised for late submission of assignments - a deduction of 5% for the first day late, and 2% per day thereafter, up to a maximum of 8 days.
+Work that is more than 10 weekdays late can be accepted for mandatory course requirements but may not be marked.
+Penalties may be waived if there are valid grounds (for example, illness

+[presentation of a medical certificate will be necessary] or similar other contingencies).
 In all such cases, prior information will be necessary.